 Associate Professor of Comparative Literature and Spanish & Portuguese

 Tom McEnaney works on the history of media and technology, Argentine, Cuban, and U.S. literature, sound studies, linguistic anthropology, computational (digital) humanities and new media studies.
-He has contributed articles to Cultural Critique, The Oxford Handbook of Voice Studies, La Habana Elegante, Representations, Revista de Estudios Hispánicos, Sounding Out!, Variaciones Borges, and others.
+He has contributed articles to Cultural Critique, The Oxford Handbook of Voice Studies, La Habana Elegante, The Journal of Musicology, Representations, Revista de Estudios Hispánicos, Sounding Out!, Variaciones Borges, and others.
 His book, Acoustic Properties: Radio, Narrative, and the New Neighborhood of the Americas (FlashPoints at Northwestern University Press, 2017), which was shortlisted for the 2018 Modernist Studies Association's First Book Prize, investigates the co-evolution of radio and the novel in Argentina, Cuba, and the United States.
 The book charts the rise and fall of populism and state socialism, and how authors in these countries began to re-conceive novel writing as an act of listening in order to shape the creation and understanding of the vox populi.
 Before returning to Berkeley, he was an Assistant Professor in the Department of Comparative Literature at Cornell University.
 (Ph.D., University of California, Berkeley).